duckdb/duckdb-web/docs/data/multiple_files/overview.md

 ## CSV

-Read all files with a name ending in `.csv` in the folder `dir`.
+Read all files with a name ending in `.csv` in the folder `dir`:

 ```sql
 SELECT *
 FROM 'dir/*.csv';
 ```

-Read all files with a name ending in `.csv`, two directories deep.
+Read all files with a name ending in `.csv`, two directories deep:

 ```sql
 SELECT *
 FROM '*/*/*.csv';
 ```

-Read all files with a name ending in `.csv`, at any depth in the folder `dir`.
+Read all files with a name ending in `.csv`, at any depth in the folder `dir`:

 ```sql
 SELECT *
 FROM 'dir/**/*.csv';
 ```

-Read the CSV files `flights1.csv` and `flights2.csv`.
+Read the CSV files `flights1.csv` and `flights2.csv`:

 ```sql
 SELECT *
 FROM read_csv(['flights1.csv', 'flights2.csv']);
 ```

-Read the CSV files `flights1.csv` and `flights2.csv`, unifying schemas by name and outputting a `filename` column.
+Read the CSV files `flights1.csv` and `flights2.csv`, unifying schemas by name and outputting a `filename` column:

 ```sql
 SELECT *